conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 - removing existing functionality
 - altering existing functionality
-- adding new requirements.
+- adding new requirements such as making a previously optional parameter required.

 These changes can lead to compatibility issues, causing frustration for end-users, higher maintenance costs, and even system downtime, thus undermining the trust and reputation of the software or service provider.
 Changes are only breaking if they impact users through the REST API, the Python API, or the Database.

-In contrast, non-breaking changes can:
+In contrast, non-breaking changes can add functionality or reduce requirements such as making a previously required

-- add functionality
-- reduce requirements

 These changes allow software to evolve and grow without negatively impacting existing users.